jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 + [Methods and Systems of Distributed Tracing](http://www.google.com/patents/US20140215443) and US 20140215443 A1 Application and US 9135145 B2 Grant by Rackspace Us, Inc. (Sept 2015).
 A system and methods are provided for distributed tracing in a distributed application by observing messages sent and received among components of the distributed application, generating a probabilistic model of a call flow, and constructing a call flow graph based on the probabilistic model for the distributed application.
 + Mike Y. Chen, Anthony Accardi, Emre Kiciman, Jim Lloyd, Dave Patterson, Armando Fox, and Eric Brewer.
 2004.
 [Path-based faliure and evolution management](http://people.eecs.berkeley.edu/~brewer/papers/nsdi2004_chen_paths.pdf).
 In Proceedings of the 1st conference on Symposium on Networked Systems Design and Implementation - Volume 1 (NSDI'04), Vol. 1.
 USENIX Association, Berkeley, CA, USA, 23-23.

+Other tools from the field of APM ([Application Performance Management](https://en.wikipedia.org/wiki/Application_performance_management)), such as [NewRelic](https://newrelic.com) limite their span to monitor the performance of transactions across web application stacks.

 ## Proposed Challenges

 + Efficient execution trace processing using stream processing